 The Future of Legal Services: Reimagining Legal Services for All People—Lessons from Pioneers around the World

 As part of our Future of Legal Services Speaker Series, on October 27 from 11 a.m.–12 p.m.
-MDT, IAALS and the University of Denver Sturm College of Law will co-host a virtual panel discussion on how programs and regulations in other countries have allowed for a more accessible way for people to access the justice system.
-This esteemed panel will feature legal industry leaders and access to justice advocates Crispin Passmore (Founder/Principle, Passmore Consulting), Will Morrison (Strategic Policy Counsel, Law Society of Ontario), and Abigail Moy (Director, Legal Empowerment Network), and the conversation will be moderated by David Lat (Founding Editor, Above the Law).
+MDT, IAALS and the University of Denver Sturm College of Law co-hosted a virtual panel discussion on how programs and regulations in other countries have allowed for a more accessible way for people to access the justice system.
+This esteemed panel featured legal industry leaders and access to justice advocates Crispin Passmore (Founder/Principle, Passmore Consulting), Will Morrison (Strategic Policy Counsel, Law Society of Ontario), and Abigail Moy (Director, Legal Empowerment Network), and the conversation was moderated by David Lat (Founding Editor, Above the Law).